 You’ve been pinching PTOs all year for this moment: summer vacation.
 So if you're going international, be rational.
-While the masses flock toward pricey hot spots like Paris and Bora Bora, there are thinner crowds and wallet-friendly indulgences worth exploring beyond the tourist circuit, including these seven destinations.
+While the masses flock toward pricey hot spots like Paris and Bora Bora, there are (somewhat) thinner crowds and wallet-friendly indulgences worth exploring beyond the mainstream travel circuit, including these six destinations.

 ① Vieques Island, Puerto Rico